Indigo® Mastercard® Credit Card review

 - Avoid interest.
 This card comes with a high interest rate on all balances.
 Consider paying off your balances within the grace period to avoid accruing interest.

 - Avoid fees.
 Late and returned payments come with fees as high as $40.
 Overlimit transactions also come with fees as high as $40.

 - Contact customer service.
 If you have questions about or issues with your account, contact the number on the back of your credit card.
 Alternatively, call 866-946-9545.

-The Indigo® Platinum Mastercard® Credit Card doesn’t come with many benefits.
+The Indigo® Mastercard® Credit Card doesn’t come with many benefits.
 However, it’s an unsecured card that may help you improve your credit if used correctly.
 As your credit score increases, you may be able to apply for a rewards card or find a balance transfer card.

 Frequently asked questions

 How can this card help me improve my credit?